Prospect-Robotics/Robot2025/README.md

 # Robot2025

-This is the repository for FRC team 2813's code for our yet-to-be-named 2025 robot.
+This is the repository for FRC team 2813's code for our 2025 robot, Maelstørm.

 ## Cloning the Repository

 ### Cloning with HTTPS

-In order to clone the repository (with the `lib2813` submodule cloned as well)
+In order to clone the repository, with the `lib2813` submodule cloned as well.

 ```
 git clone --recurse-submodules https://github.com/Prospect-Robotics/Robot2025.git
 ```

+> ![NOTE]
+> The `--recurse-submodules` can be omitted to only clone the `Robot2025` repo, and not the `lib2813` submodule.
+If the `lib2813` submodule is not present, the code will not build

 ### Cloning with ssh

 > [!CAUTION]
-> Currently, a ssh robot code setup will not be able to access gihub on school wifi due to the ssh port being used.
+> Currently, a ssh robot code setup will not be able to access GitHub on school wifi due to the ssh port being used.
 > If you plan to work on school wifi, you may want to consider using https.
-> This does not apply with the Coder setup, as the machine that it is running on does not have the ssh port blocked, so you will be able to work with github regardless of location, as long as you have internet access.
+> This does not apply with the Coder setup, as the machine that it is running on does not have the ssh port blocked, so you will be able to work with GitHub regardless of location, as long as you have internet access.

 #### Setting up a SSH key